ursatile/css4eng/212-introducing-css-flexbox.md

 If you use the `flex` property and only specify the `grow` value, the browser will set the `flex-basis` to `0%`; this might seem counterintuitive but what it's actually saying is "grow & shrink this item as necessary; don't worry what size it was supposed to be"

 {% example css-flex-shorthand.html elements="style,body" iframe_style="" %}

+## Parting Thoughts about Flexbox

+As you've seen in this section, flexbox gives us a whole new way to think about linear layouts in CSS.
+It's incredibly flexible - hence the name - but that flexibility has a cost; at a certain point, it becomes almost impossible to look at a given combination of properties and values and predict how it's going to behave.

+Thing is: I don't think it matters.
+Working with flexbox, for me, is as much about trial and error as it is about precision engineering; I'll usually sketch out how I want something to appear at various device sizes, figure out how to create a flex layout that's broadly correct, and then play around with specific properties and values to smooth out the rough edges.

+The other thing to remember about flexbox: it's just as valid for laying out a tiny component, like a button or a form field, as it is for laying out entire pages and sections.
+We'll look at some examples of that in the next section of the course.

+## Review & Recap

+In this section, we learned:

+- Flexbox is part of the CSS Flexible Box Layout Module, finalised around 2012 and widely supported by 2017.
+- It introduces a new layout model based on a *main axis* and a *cross axis*, activated with `display: flex` or `display: inline-flex`.
+- Flexbox is one-dimensional: it arranges elements in a row *or* a column, unlike CSS Grid which handles two dimensions.
+- We can control wrapping with `flex-wrap` or shorthand `flex-flow: <direction> <wrap>`.
+- Gaps between items can be managed with `row-gap`, `column-gap`, or `gap`, while container spacing still requires `padding` or `margin`.
+- Layout alignment uses `justify-content` (main axis), `align-items` (cross axis), and `align-content` (for multiple rows/columns).
+- Flexbox makes it easy to centre elements horizontally and vertically—solving a long-standing CSS challenge.
+- Individual items can override container rules using `order` (reordering), `align-self`, and baseline alignment.
+- Sizing and distribution of space is handled with `flex-grow`, `flex-shrink`, and `flex-basis`, which determine how items expand or contract.
+- The shorthand `flex: <grow> <shrink> <basis>` simplifies item sizing, with a default of `flex: 0 1 auto`.

+## References

+"Learn Flexbox with 30 Code Tidbits" by Samantha Ming : A wonderful mini-course all about CSS flexbox, delivered as 30 short coding exercises: [https://www.samanthaming.com/flexbox30/](https://www.samanthaming.com/flexbox30/)

+"CSS Flexbox Layout Guide" by Chris Coyler at css-tricks.com : [https://css-tricks.com/snippets/css/a-guide-to-flexbox/](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - along with a handy high-res printable "quick reference" poster covering all the various flexbox properties and values

+"CSS Flexible Box Layout" at MDN
+: MDN's comprehensive documentation on the flexible box layout module and all the associated properties: [https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout)